-Site improvements are under way at Lower Falls Recreation site, and while it will remain closed until November, the upgrades and improvements are significant and worth a visit next summer.
+Site improvements are under way at Lower Falls Recreation site, and while it will remain closed until November, the upgrades and improvements are significant and worth a visit next year.
 The forest is looking forward to renovations that will improve public safety, the recreation experience, and minimize visitor impacts to the area.
 While Lower Falls is closed, please refrain from slowing down or pulling over.
 Learn more